 It can also be present from birth as a congenital condition.

-Evaluations can cost $500 to $1,000 alone.
-Additional training may be necessary, which costs more.
+Diagnostic evaluations can cost $500 to $1,000.
+Additional physical therapy may be necessary, which costs more.

-Ultimately, the reason your dog is unable to get up could be due to a number of reasons.
+Ultimately, your dog’s inability to get up could be due to a number of reasons.
 Our best recommendation is to take your dog to the veterinarian.
 There is no substitute for a professional physical exam and consultation.
 We hope everything goes well, and please keep us updated.

 Finally, many of the treatment options we’ve discussed in this article are quite expensive.
 If you’re concerned about your ability to financially care for your dog’s health needs, then consider pet insurance.
 Our comparison guide and quote form can help you choose a policy that’s right for you and your family.
 Please be aware that no pet insurance company will pay for a pre-existing condition.
 So, if your dog is already having issues, it’s probably too late.
 However, if you’re concerned about these kinds (or other) health issues arising in your dog’s future, then definitely consider insuring your pup.